ChangLabSNU/ChangLabSNU.github.io/_pages/home.md

-tool, [poreplex](https://github.com/hyeshik/poreplex), based on nanopore direct RNA sequencing enables real-time direct measurement of poly(A) tail lengths with the complete information about the alternative splicing and alternative polyadenylation in biologically purturbed conditions (see [Research](research)).
+tool, [poreplex](https://github.com/hyeshik/poreplex), based on nanopore direct RNA sequencing enables real-time direct measurement of poly(A) tail lengths with the complete information about the alternative splicing and alternative polyadenylation in biologically perturbed conditions (see [Research](research)).
 Our new technologies are expected to reveal the novel molecular phenomena that had been vastly undetectable using the existing techniques.